chouguleds/arc-privacy-policy/DEPLOYMENT.md

 ### Step 5: Verify Your Website

 1. Click the link or visit: `https://YOUR-USERNAME.github.io/arc-privacy-policy/`
-2. Your landing page should be displayed with the Cayman theme
+2. Your landing page should be displayed with custom styling and the Cayman theme
+3. Check the beautiful features:
+   - Gradient "Arc" title with glow effect
+   - Feature cards that lift on hover
+   - Animated buttons and transitions
+   - Responsive mobile design
-3. Click "View Privacy Policy" to navigate to the privacy policy page
+4. Click "View Privacy Policy" to navigate to the privacy policy page
-4. Verify all sections are visible and properly formatted on both pages
+5. Verify all sections are visible and properly formatted on both pages
+6. Test on mobile device or resize browser window

 ## 📝 Your Website URLs